UAIbot/UAIbot.github.io/index.md

 # UAIbot: Effortless robotics simulation
 {: .fs-9 }

 Beginner-friendly web-based simulator for interactive robotics learning and research.
-Click on the simulation below to interact with it in 3D!
+Click and drag on the simulation below to interact with it in 3D!
 {: .fs-6 .fw-300 }

 <div align="center" style="width:100%; height:400px">